Planning to hire employees in Canada? Here’s a quick guide

 • Termination without cause

-If an employee is terminated with cause, employers are not obliged to provide notice or pay in place of notice.
+If an employee is terminated with cause, employers are not obliged to provide notice or pay in lieu of notice.
 However, they must demonstrate just cause for the termination.

 U.S. employers can take several routes when they hire employees in Canada.
-Setting up a legal entity is the most complex, while employing through an Employer of Record (EOR) is easier.
+Setting up a legal entity is the most complex, while employing through an Employer of Record (EOR) is simpler.

 Before you hire in Canada, you need to be aware of associated employee onboarding regulations, such as conducting employee background checks, creating compliant employment agreements, and setting up payroll.